todokku/mycloud/README.md

 MyCloud-PaaS is a open source, multi-tenant cloud platform that can be installed on any Intel/AMD 64 bit based hardware components.
 It is based on Kubernetes at it's core, providing organizations and teams with isolated clusters and a collection of managed services to be deployed.
 Some of MyCloud's features are:

-- Multi tenancy, private cloud PaaS solution (Accounts => Organizations => Workspaces (dedicated K8S clusters) => Namespaces)
+- From the ground up multi-tenant private cloud PaaS solution (Accounts => Organizations => Workspaces (1 workspace = 1 dedicated K8S cluster))
 - Provision managed core services such as various databases, messaging brokers and other services for each tenant
-- Scale your tenant cluster for HA use cases
+- Easily scale your tenant cluster for HA use cases
 - Manage your images with a private docker registry
 - Manage storage and volumes independantly for each tenant
 - Provides a distributed storage solution based on GlusterFS